 For more climate info: Amalfi Weather Guide…

-The Amalfi Coast stretches along the rugged Sorrentine Peninsula south of Naples on the west coast of southern Italy.
-Amalfi town is around 61km south of Naples, 15km east of Positano and 31km west of Salerno.
+The Amalfi Coast stretches along the rugged Sorrentine Peninsula south of Naples on the west coast of southern Italy, and is easily accessible by bus and car from nearby Salerno.

 The main town of Amalfi is 31km (19mi) west of Salerno, 15km (9mi) east of Positano and 61km (37mi) south of Naples.